nvidia-holoscan/holohub/tutorials/windows_vm/README.md

 RTX A4000 and RTX A6000, can also be used.

 Since x86_64 workstations are very much diverse, the steps to enable the setup described in this tutorial may not work as-is on all x86_64 workstations.
+Performances may also vary across different x86_64 workstations.

 ## Windows VM Setup Instructions